 This issue seems to be one of the biggest complaints with the hybrid IWB and it does indeed happen, but why?
 One common misconception is that if your holster has clips on it you do not need to wear a belt.
 Wrong.
 A high quality, rigid/stiff belt is an essential component in the gun carrying equation.
-I am bewildered by the number of people who either try to carry without a belt or use whatever cheap dress belt is hanging in their closet.
+It is bewildering to me the number of people who either try to carry without a belt or use whatever cheap dress belt that is hanging in their closet.

 Solution: Purchase a quality belt and wear it.

 When the issue of spring-steel metal clips arises, many folks will complain that their clips have lost their “spring” and are loose.
 The primary suspects in this case are the “Arm and Disarm” CCW people.
 These are the folks that go through their day constantly taking their gun and holster off and then putting it back on.
 The IWB holster with clips is so easy to remove that they constantly take it off and put it back on, on-off-on-off all day long.
 These folks go through this daily kabuki dance and then complain a month later that their spring-steel belt clips have lost their “spring.”
 Also at play is the quality of the clips.
 Cheap, poorly made, belt clips are not going to last as long as those that cost a little more and that is really no surprise.
 If you find you have constant issues with spring-steel clips regardless, try something different, such as the “J” hook design or some type of belt loop.
 Belt loops are obviously not discreet but they are the most secure option.

 Solutions: Stop playing the On-Off-On-Off game all day long.
 Purchase quality gear.
 Try “J” hooks or belt loops.